Social Work Internship

 - Adult Outpatient Services — psychopharmacology, case management, individual and group therapy for patients with a variety of psychiatric diagnoses

-- Continuing Day Treatment Services — a day program designed to meet the needs of individuals with severe mental illness.
+- Wellness Recovery Program — a day program designed to meet the needs of individuals with severe mental illness.
 Group therapy is the primary modality of treatment.

 - Inpatient Units — acute 70 bed unit

 Social Work interns are placed in one primary unit of service during their field placement.
 There is some opportunity to spend some time in other units of service as well in order to broaden the learning experience.
-There are weekly social work intern seminars in which all aspects of psychiatry are presented by different professionals, Grand Rounds sponsored by the Department of Psychiatry, group therapy seminars, and hypnosis/dream interpretation workshops.
+There are weekly social work intern seminars in which all aspects of psychiatry are presented by different professionals, Grand Rounds sponsored by the Department of Psychiatry.
 Interns are expected to participate in treatment planning conferences and staff meetings.
 The social work intern will be exposed to the different roles that social workers play in the department, ranging from discharge planning, case management and providing individual/group psychotherapy.
 It is a setting which provides a dynamic learning experience.